ArthurClemens/dialogic/packages/dialogic-svelte/README.md

 ## Size

-8.17 KB with all dependencies, minified and gzipped
+8.17 kB with all dependencies, minified and gzipped